yewstack/yew/docs/getting-started/project-setup.md

 First, you'll need Rust.
 To install Rust and the `cargo` build tool, follow the [official instructions](https://www.rust-lang.org/tools/install).

-You'll also want to install the `wasm32-unknown-unknown` target so you can compile Rust to Wasm.
+You also need to install the `wasm32-unknown-unknown` target to compile Rust to Wasm.
 If you're using rustup, you just need to run `rustup target add wasm32-unknown-unknown`.

 ## **Wasm Build Tools**